neofyte-grc/neofyte-grc/README.md

 If you're reviewing this portfolio as a recruiter, hiring manager, security professional, or fellow learner, I hope these projects provide a clear picture of how I'm approaching my transition into cybersecurity—and where I'm headed next.

-**Build secure systems.
-Build usable systems.
-Build systems people can actually follow.**
+**Building secure, usable systems, that people can actually follow.**

 ---